Kidney cancer symptoms & treatments

 • Ultrasound: Using high-frequency sound waves transmitted throughout your body tissues, ultrasound images prove helpful in detecting kidney tumors because they have a different density than healthy tissues.

-• Fine needle aspiration biopsy: A thin needle is inserted into the tumor, and a small sample of the tissue is removed (biopsy).
-A pathologist will look at the tissue under a microscope to see if there are any cancer cells.
+• Interventional radiology renal mass biopsy: A thin needle is inserted into the tumor, and a small sample of the tissue is removed (biopsy).
+A pathologist looks at the tissue under a microscope to determine if there are any cancer cells.

 Treatment options

-• Radical nephrectomy: This is the most common type of kidney cancer surgery.
-In it, we remove your entire kidney through an open incision in your side.
+• Radical nephrectomy: In this surgery, we remove your entire kidney through an open incision in your side.

 • Partial nephrectomy: In this surgery, we remove only the part of your kidney with the tumor.
 It’s an option if your tumor is small (less than 7 centimeters) and confined to the top or bottom of the organ.